adriaserrano97/Gravity_Race_Bullet/README.md

 	Check out our map generator functions!
 AddLinearMap & AddCircularMap

 ## Worthwhile considerations:
 Follow the layout: pink on the ground and blue on the cealing.
-Hit all checkpoints in time window until the end to win the game!
-How fast can you do it?
-(Keep track of it on window name)
+Hit all checkpoints in time to win the game!
+If you run out of time, you'll have to start again
 R2 / L2 add acceleration, not movement: if you've been pressing those buttons for a while, the car has enough acc to move on it's own!
 Each time you see a white ramp, go towards it: once you're in, swich gravity! this way you'll hit the checkpoint.
-The green ramp is a hinge constrain: you can either reduce acc and go above it (boring & slow) or trying to dodge it by switching gravity (once on ground... and other time mid-air! this way you do a "jump").

 ## License